deployKF/website/content/guides/getting-started.md

     1. generate the manifests
     2. commit the generated manifests to a git repo
-    3. manually apply the app-of-apps manifest
+    3. apply the generated app-of-apps manifest

     ---